 Adding the color swirls (marble) to the batter Step by Step

-2. Add dollops of the uncolored batter, followed by pats of the colored patter to a 9x13 baking pan.
+2. Add dollops of the uncolored batter, followed by pats of the colored batter to a 9×13 baking pan.
 Then using the handle of a wooden spoon swirl to make a marble effect in the batter.
 If you wanted to have an element of surprise you could divide the batter into 4.
 Color two and leave two portions uncolored.
 Then add the two colored batter and one uncolored batter to the pan.
 Swirl, then top with the remaining uncolored batter, smoothing the batter to cover the top completely.
 Once it bakes you would only see the marble once you cut into the cake.

 3. Bake at 350°F for 40 to 45 minutes or until a toothpick inserted into the cake comes out clean.
 You could also bake this cake at 325°F for an hour and a really soft cake.

 4. Cut into it for that beautiful colored marble effect!
 Depending on how you added the batter you will see either even bits of color or big chunks.

 - Bundt cake pan or two 8 inch round pans: To contain the cake batter and bake the cake.
 This recipe makes two 8 inch x 3 inch pans or 1 9 inch by 13 inch sheet cake pan.

 - Stand Mixer/Hand Mixer: Use either of these for easy creaming.

 Store leftover Guyanese pound cake in an airtight container at room temperature for five days.
 It will last in the fridge for about 1 week.